fortrabbit/help/docs/deployment-file-v2.md

     # Per default dist is preferred
     prefer-source: false

-    # Resolves to the --no-dev parameter, default is true
+    # Resolves to the --no-dev parameter, default is false
     no-dev: false

     # Resolves to the --no-plugins parameter, default is false